 While no longer in the NHL, most Flames fans will remember the name Josh Jooris.
 The undrafted right-winger signed with the team after his third season at Union College, and appeared in 60 games with Calgary just two seasons later in 2014-15, putting up 12 goals and 24 points.
 He also suited up for 59 games during the 2015-16 season but was much less productive with just four goals and 13 points.
 As a result, the Flames decided not to give him a qualifying offer, and he became a free agent.

 Jooris went on to have stints with the New York Rangers, Arizona Coyotes, Hurricanes, and the Pittsburgh Penguins.
-The 30-year-old spent this season playing for Lausanne HC of the Swiss NL A league.
+The 32-year-old has since spent the last four seasons playing in the National League in Switzerland.
 As of today, he is the only player to ever wear number 86 for the Flames, although he switched to number 16 for his second season with the team.

 #88: Andrew Mangiapane (2018-2020)